superform-xyz/modulekit/README.md

 # ModuleKit

-**A development kit for building and testing smart account modules**
+**A development kit for building and testing smart account modules - Twaked over Rhinestone for Superform needs**

 ModuleKit allows you to: